-Lever
+- Lever

 - Steering column height

-- Steering column fore-and-aft adjustment
+- 3 Steering column fore-and-aft adjustment

-- To adjust the steering wheel: swing lever

-down as far as it will go.
+- To unlock: swing lever (1) down as far as it will go.

 The steering wheel is unlocked.

-- Move the steering wheel to the desired position.

-- Pull lever 1 up as far as it will go.
+► To lock: pull lever 1 up as far as it will go.
 The steering wheel is locked.